sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 The `Greetings-0.001.tar.gz` file is the a compressed, archived version of our `Greetings-0.001` generated for you to save you the step of having to create it ourselves.
-Use it to install your the distribution to your local perl library with `dzil install` command:
+Now install the distribution to your local perl library with the following command:

 `dzil install`

-...and you should see something like this output to the terminal:
+You should see something like this output to the terminal:

 ```